Dominic Thiem v Gilles Simon - player profiles

-LONDON Here's a look at the form and previous records of Austria's Dominic Thiem and Frenchman Gilles Simon ahead of their second- round match at Wimbledon on Thursday (prefix number denotes seeding):
+LONDON (Reuters) - Here's a look at the form and previous records of Austria's Dominic Thiem and Frenchman Gilles Simon ahead of their second- round match at Wimbledon on Thursday (prefix number denotes seeding):

 8-Dominic Thiem (Austria)